Setting up a Linux Virtual Machine for NES Development

 3. Setting up a NES Build Environment

-Now that the Debian Stretch VM has been launched, the user should setup the VM for usage in NES development.
+Now that the Debian Stretch VM has been launched, the user should set up the VM for usage in NES development.

 3a.
 Installing CC65

 To begin NES development within Linux, the user needs to install the CC65 C dev toolchain, so that he can compile NES builds as needed.
-This installation is based off this guide for Linux.
+This installation is based on this guide for Linux.